The Convention Center is ADA compliant. As new standards are introduced, it is our goal to implement those changes or upgrades in a timely manner.

 Truck marshalling is not available at the Convention Center site.
 Licensee/Show Management’s official service contractor makes all provisions for truck marshalling.
 Ask your Event Manager for additional information.

-The Convention Center has a jurisdictional agreement with its union labor partners; Painters & Allied Trades, International Alliance of Theatrical Stage Employees, International Brotherhood of Electrical Workers and the International Brotherhood of Teamsters to perform specific work at the Convention Center.
-This includes the activities of move-in, installation, dismantling and move-out of trade shows, conventions, exhibits, corporate events and theatrical events.
+The Convention Center has a jurisdictional agreement with its union labor partners; Painters & Allied Trades, International Alliance of Theatrical Stage Employees, International Brotherhood of Electrical Workers, and the International Brotherhood of Teamsters to perform specific work at the Convention Center.
+This includes, but is not limited to, the activities of move-in, installation, show production, dismantling, and move-out of trade shows, convention exhibits, corporate events, and theatrical events.

 Please note that this jurisdiction does not encompass work ordinarily performed by Convention Center employees or the Convention Center’s third party contractors.
 It also does not apply to work performed by Licensee/Show Management regular employees under their respective payroll who are specifically engaged to perform this work on a continuing basis for their organization.
+The local representatives from each of our Union Partners will work with you to determine final union requirements based on your specific event.
 Please contact your Event Manager for more details.

 All vehicles must meet Fire Marshal approval for display and location.
 Vehicles on display must adhere to the following rules: